greco-project/pvcompare/docs/pv_feedin.rst

 ------------------
 The perovskite silicone cell is a high efficiency cell that is still in it's test phase.
-Because perovskite is a material that is easily accessible many researchers around the world are investigating the potential of perovskite and tandem e.g perovskite - silicone cells, which we will focus on here.
+Because perovskite is a material that is easily accessible many researchers around the world are investigating the potential of single junction perovskite and perovskite tandem cells cells, which we will focus on here.
 Because of the early stage of the development of the technology, no outdoor measurement data is available to draw correlations for temperature dependencies or spectral dependencies which